 Greek food, dancing, and souvenirs highlight the Stockton Greek Festival.
-Here is what to expect at the festival September 7-9, 2018
+Get the details on this popular annual festival being held September 9-11, 2022.

 Opa!
 If you’re a foodie, this is the perfect festival to wrap up summer in Stockton, California.
-The Annual St. Basil’s Greek Festival held on the second weekend of September (September 7-9, 2018), has been celebrating its customs and traditions on the Church’s grounds since 1959.
+The Annual St. Basil’s Greek Festival held on the second weekend of September (September 9-11, 2022), has been celebrating its customs and traditions on the Church’s grounds since 1959.
 That's right - they are celebrating their 63rd Anniversary this year!!

-At this family-friendly festival, you will enjoy the delicious delicacies of Greece right here in Stockton.
+At this family-friendly festival, you will enjoy the delicious delicacies of Greece, right here in Stockton.
 No passport needed!
-The festival highlights an array of authentic cuisine and treats made with love from recipes passed from generation to generation.
-Other interesting features to note for the curious in mind; Greek dancing and music and a marketplace featuring Greek-themed jewelry, clothing and art round make this more than just a food festival.
+The event highlights an array of authentic cuisine and treats made with love from recipes passed from generation to generation.
+Other interesting features to note: Greek dancing and music and a marketplace featuring Greek-themed jewelry, clothing and art round make this more than just a food festival.

 The purpose of the festival is to celebrate and promote the Greek culture, its traditional activities, and of course, a tour of the beautiful St. Basil Greek Orthodox Christian Church.
 By the end of the night, you might find yourself saying "OPA!"

-Set on the grounds of the gorgeous St. Basil Greek Orthodox Church, located at 920 W March Lane in Stockton, CA, visitors can park in the church’s parking lot or anywhere along city side streets behind the church (near Rosemarie Lane).
+The grounds of the gorgeous St. Basil Greek Orthodox Church, located at 920 W March Lane in Stockton, CA, has ample parking where visitors can park in the church’s parking lot.
+Additional parking is available along city side streets behind the church (near Rosemarie Lane).

-Please note: Enter the festival before general opening hours on Friday from noon to 4pm for gyros and pastries only.
-Festival hours are from 4pm to 11pm on Friday, Sept.
-7, noon to 11pm on Saturday, Sept.
-8, and 12 noon to 6pm on Sunday, Sept.
-9. Admission to the festival is $3 per person, children under 12 free.
-Ticket books are available at the Church office for $20 and include 1 free admission and $20 in script that can be spent throughout at the festival.
+Admission to the festival is $5 per person, children 11 and under are free.
+Ticket books (valued at $25) are available at the gate for $20 and include 1 free admission & $25 in script that can be spent throughout at the festival.

-Insider tip: Visit a neighborhood restaurant or coffee shop and snag an admission ticket to the festival; places such as Go Falafel Greek Restaurant, Bank of Stockton (Quail Lakes Branch), and Papapavlos Bistro-Bar may have limited free entry tickets to the festival - usually found next to a cash register.
+Insider tip: Visit a neighborhood businesses and snag a free pass to the festival; places such as Go Falafel Greek Restaurant, Bank of Stockton (Quail Lakes Branch), and Papapavlos Bistro-Bar may have limited free passes to the festival - usually found next to a cash register.

-Indulge in Greek cuisines such as the fan favorite Spanakopita (spinach and feta in a flaky crust), beef/lamb (it’s a mixture) or chicken gyros, which are topped with tomatoes, onions, lettuce and tzatziki sauce, then ease your way to a tri-tip sandwich or pasta, and the many more wonderful Greek delicacies on offer!
+Indulge in Greek cuisines such as the fan favorite Spanakopita (spinach and feta in a flaky crust), beef/lamb (it’s a mixture) or chicken gyros, which are topped with tomatoes, onions, lettuce and tzatziki sauce, then ease your way to a tri-tip sandwich or pasta, and the many more wonderful Greek delicacies for sale!

 A trip to the Stockton Greek Festival would not be complete without your own pink box of sweet Greek pastries and breads to enjoy at home!
 A wide selection of baked goods, including Loukoumades (honey-sweetened fried donut holes) and baklava, are available to purchase.
 Did we forget to mention baklava sundaes?!
 Yes, please!